5 Best Drupal Web Hosting Services of 2018

-Typically, most small business owners start out on a shared hosting account and then move to a VPS or cloud solution if the web traffic increases past the point that the server will permit.
-Drupal will consume a lot of processing resources on a shared hosting account which becomes more problematic when more simultaneous users are present on the site.
-Development requirements such as the use of Drush and Git with Drupal require command line access using a Secure Shell (SSH) account, which not every shared host will allow.
-The Drupal CMS will scale to meet the most demanding user traffic environments on the web, but only if the server architecture is properly configured for resource allocation.
-Cloud optimization software like Nginx, Varnish, Memcache, and APC are recommended by developers for high traffic enterprise sites and web apps, but invariably will require a server with custom configuration.
+Most small business owners start out on a shared web hosting account and then move to a VPS or cloud solution if the site traffic increases past the point that the account limits will permit.
+Drupal will consume a lot of processing resources on a shared hosting plan which becomes more problematic when large numbers of simultaneous users are present on the site.
+Development requirements such as the use of Drush and Git with Drupal require command line access using a SSH connection, which not every shared web host will allow.
+The Drupal CMS will scale to meet the most demanding user traffic environments on the web, but only if the server hardware is properly configured with more resource allocation.
+Cloud optimization software like NGINX, Varnish Cache, Memcached, OPcache, and APC are all recommended by developers for high traffic enterprise sites and web/mobile applications, but these solutions will also require a web server with custom configuration.

 Drupal Hosting System Requirements

-Drupal will run on both Linux and Windows servers, though the vast majority of sites run on the LAMP stack using Linux, Apache, MySQL, and PHP.
-The advantage with shared hosting over VPS and dedicated server solutions for small business sites is that the web hosting company will manage the server software, which includes the regular patching of scripts for security upgrades.
-Thus, shared hosting with cPanel is cost effective in getting started with a Drupal site, as the site owners will not usually be required to employ a dedicated systems administrator to keep the server configured and secure.
+Drupal will run on both Linux and Windows, although the vast majority of websites run Drupal on the LAMP stack using Linux, Apache, MySQL, and PHP.
+Shared web hosting plans with cPanel can be particularly cost effective in getting started with a Drupal site, as most small business website owners will not usually be required to employ a dedicated systems administrator to keep the web server properly configured and secure.

-The most important thing to confirm with a shared web hosting solution is the PHP version support.
+The most important aspect to confirm with a shared web hosting plan for Drupal support is the PHP version in use.
 In summary:

 - Drupal 8 requires PHP 5.5.9 or higher

 - Drupal 7 requires PHP 5.2.5 or higher